sagarchauhan-ai/JavaScript/README.md

 This is a full JavaScript course.
-All the concepts are here which I have learned and may help you also.
+All the concepts are here which I have learned and may also help you.
 This course also includes practice sets and exercises(mini projects) for more logic building.
 Happy coding!